 If you don't have time to deal with DIY plumbing projects or are not sure how to approach a home plumbing issue, contact a plumber at Stephens Plumbing.
 We offer plumbing repair and installation services to resolve your problems.
 Our emergency plumbing specialists collaborate with you to diagnoise and fix the plumbing issue in your home.

 Many people seriously underestimate the amount of water their toilets use every day.
 In fact, toilets use more water, on average, than any other household appliance or device.
-When toilets have leaks or are continually running, this water usage skyrockets, resulting in a much higher water bill until the problem is fixed.
+Leaky or continually running toilets are a common home plumbing issue that need to be fixed as soon as possible.
+When toilets have leaks or are continually running, the water usage skyrockets, resulting in a much higher water bill until the plumbine issue is fixed.
 A faulty flapper is often the culprit with a running toilet.
 Upon flushing, the flapper is what allows water to move from the tank to the bowl.
-This piece can deteriorate over time, creating a steady trickle of water that leads to frequent refilling of the tank.
+This piece can deteriorate over time, creating a steady trickle of water and higher water bills.

 To begin, empty the water in the tank.
 This is done by closing the toilet’s water shutoff valve and then flushing to release the water from the tank.
 Identify the flapper, which is a rubber or plastic piece with a chain attached.
 Unclip the chain from the flapper, and unhook the flapper from the pegs of the flush valve tube.
 Finally, all you need to do is connect the new flapper.